-Post Office Enable logging: Const this action to turn an localing for the Colondar Bublishing Mart Logging Log file path: Select uns option to turn on logging for the Calendar Publishing rost.
-Authentication Log nie path.
-Specify the path where the Calendar Publishing Host logs messages.
-Customize Language: English : Select the language to use when logging messages.
+Post Office Enable logging: Logging Select this option to turn on logging for the Calendar Publishing Host.
+Authentication Log file path: s(WebApp.Config.path)/logs Specify the path where the Calendar Publishing Host logs messages.
+Customize Language: English ÷ Select the language to use when logging messages.
 Max size for log files: 102400 Specify in kilobytes the maximum size for log files.
 When the combined size of log files reaches this size, the oldest log files are deleted.
 Max Log File Age: 7 Enter the number of days for the maximum age for a log file.
-When the log files are this old, they are deleted Log level: Normal ÷ Select the level of detail that you want recorded in the lof file.
+When the log files are this old, they are deleted Log level: Normal : Select the level of detail that you want recorded in the lof file.
 Use Tomcat log file: Select this option to log information to the servlet container's log file in addition to the standard log file.
 Save Reset Note: It may take up to 10 minutes for configuration changes to take effect.

-Figure 10-8: The CalHost Log Settings
+Figure 13-8: The CalHost Log Settings